clera-gan/C-CUDA-Code-Sample/README.md

+# Sample C++ codes
-# Same sample codes for GPU-based DEM developed by c++ for CPU part and CUDA C for GPU part.
+C++/CUDA C codes for GPU-based DEM for a ship loading process developed by Dr. Gan using C/C++ for CPU part and CUDA C for GPU part.
 GPU codes are not included in the repo.